anindya-jana/CMU-VLA-Challenge/README.md

-# CMU VLA Challenge Docker Instructions(as given by challange)
+# CMU VLA Challenge Docker Instructions(as given in CMU Challenge)
 Two docker images are used for the challenge:
 - `ubuntu20_ros_system`: docker image for the system simulator - this image should NOT be modified
 - `ubuntu20_ros`: docker image for the AI module - this will be the image you modify when developing the model